 Will you have hand sanitizer available?

 Yes.
 When you arrive I will ask you and your guest to sanitize your hands before we begin the appointment.
 I will also have hand sanitizer available in different spots throughout the shop.

 Absolutely!
 There are markings on the floor of the shop so we both know how far to keep our distance.
 I know that the coronavirus can’t easily travel from one person to another at a distance of 6 feet but we are inside an enclosed space.
 So when face to face, I will do our best to give you 6 feet of distance.

 Do you need me to wear a face covering?

 Yes, please!
 Face coverings have been proven to prevent the spread of viruses when worn by infected people.
 Since people with COVID-19 may not show symptoms, it’s safest for everyone who enters the shop to be wearing a face-covering at all times.

 As such, I will wear a face-covering during your appointment as well as glasses, and I will ask clients and their guests to arrive DOUBLE MASKED wearing a NEW and CLEAN face covering that FITS you.
 Please keep your face covering on during your appointment, securely fastened to cover both your mouth AND nose fully at all times.

 What if I don’t have a face covering?

-But I really recommend you have your own face-covering ahead of time, that conveys your personality and style!
+But I really recommend you have your own DOUBLE face-covering ahead of time, that conveys your personality and style!
 Face coverings are the new normal, and treating them like accessories gives us a way to enjoy that.

 Do I have to wear a face covering even when trying on dresses?